WebOrigami/docs/src/content/language/@files.md

 Returns an [FileTree](/async-tree/FileTree.html) representation of the current directory or (if `dirname` is supplied) subdirectory named `dirname` within the current directory.

-Because the Graph Origami expression language recognizes many types of file paths, you won't often need to explicitly invoke the `@files` command.
+Because the Web Origami expression language recognizes many types of file paths, you won't often need to explicitly invoke the `@files` command.

 For example, suppose the current folder contains a subfolder called `misc`.
 To display the contents of that folder in the terminal, you could write: